louispool/deskpi-super6c/roles/dnsmasq/README.md

 k3s_ingress_external_ip: "192.168.1.100"
 ```

-Calls to the `dns_domain` will resolve to the IP address of your network's gateway, while calls to the `cluster_dns_domain` will resolve to the IP address for Kubernetes Ingress.
+Calls to the `local_domain` will resolve to the IP address of your network's gateway, while calls to the `cluster_local_domain` will resolve to the IP address for Kubernetes Ingress.

 Subdomains of these domains are resolved their respective IP addresses via DNS wildcard.
 In other words, given the above example, `test.cluster.local` will resolve to the IP address of the
 Kubernetes Ingress `192.168.1.100`.